jakerohr/virtuoso-coding-exercise/README.md

 ### Challenges
 - **Data Fetching**: Handling data fetching for 8000+ IDs that need to be fetched separately.
-- **Caching**: While caching would be ideal, the focus was on pagination.
+- **Caching**: While caching would be ideal, the focus was on progressively loading items.
-- **Pagination Impact**: Pagination influences which top departments are displayed.
+- **Progressive Loading**: The number of items loaded and the speed of loading greatly impacts performance and user experience.
+- **Accurate Top Departments**: The top departments are determined by currently loaded items.
+By progressively loading more items, the top departments are affected.
 - **Batch Data Fetching**: Decided to batch data fetching and display the number of items loaded versus the total.

+### Future Improvements
+- **Caching**: Implement caching to improve performance and user experience.
+- **Pagination**: Implement pagination to improve performance and user experience.
+- **Loading Indicators**: Implement loading indicators to improve user experience.
+- **Error Handling**: Implement error handling to improve user experience.
+- **Accessibility**: Improve accessibility by adding aria labels and improving color contrast.